-In addition, facilitators should be mindful of the diversity of the audience.
-People participating in the training will have different backgrounds and levels of education.
-It is important to use language that all participants are able to understand (e.g. avoiding the use of highly specialised medical, legalistic and technical terms, acronyms, etc.) and to ensure that all participants understand the key concepts and messages.
-With this in mind, facilitators should pause, take the time to ask and discuss questions with participants to ensure that concepts and messages are properly understood.
+Facilitators should be mindful of the diversity of the participants.
+People taking part in the training will have different backgrounds and levels of education.
+It is important to use language that all participants are able to understand (e.g. by avoiding the use of/explaining highly specialized medical, legal and technical terms, acronyms, etc.) and to ensure that all participants understand the key concepts and messages.
+The language and the complexity of the training should be adapted to the specific needs of the group.
+With this in mind, facilitators should pause, provide examples when necessary, and take time to ask and discuss questions with participants to ensure that concepts and messages are properly understood.
+As far as possible, facilitators should use language that allows for nonmedical and/or culturally-specific models of distress to be part of the discussion (e.g. emotional distress, unusual experiences, etc.) (1).